 No payment is taken until after your application has been approved.

-We recommend providing payment information during the application process to ensure a smooth and quick approval process.
 We will securely store your payment details and only take payment once your application to join the RSA Fellowship has been approved by the admissions panel.

 If you are unable to make the full subscription, please get in touch as we may be able to offer you financial support.